apache/couchdb-documentation/rfcs/004-document-storage.md

 et cetera
 ```

-where `RevisionMetadata` includes at the minium an enum to enable schema
+where `RevisionMetadata` includes at the minimum an enum to enable schema
 evolution for subsequent changes to the document encoding structure, and
 `NotDeleted` is `true` if this revision is a typical `deleted=false` revision,
 and `false` if the revision is storing user-supplied data associated with the